strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/render.md

 1. Clone the forked repository to your local machine.
 2. Still in terminal, access the repository using the `cd [repository-name]` command.
-3. Run the `yarn install && yarn develop` command to run your Strapi project..
+3. Run the `yarn install && yarn develop` command to run your Strapi project.

 When committing changes and pushing them to your remote repository, Render will automatically deploy these changes to your production application.
 A [typical workflow](https://render.com/docs/deploy-strapi#development-%E2%86%92-staging-%E2%86%92-production) would also include a staging environment for testing.